emilianoyoung/ai/_posts/_archive/2019-11-25-amazon-adds-new-features-to-rekognition-software-amid-ongoing-debate-over-facial-recognition-tech.md

         width: 1200
         height: 600
   - title: "With Custom Labels, AWS lets customers train Rekognition for specific projects"
-    excerpt: "Amazon Web Services Inc. today released a new feature for Amazon Rekognition that will enable the computer vision service to identify specific objects in images – such as products on a shelf or manufacturing components – even if they aren’t in its knowledge base.
-AWS is calling the feature Custom Labels.
-Anushri Mainthia ..."
+    excerpt: "Amazon Web Services Inc. today released a new feature for Amazon Rekognition that will enable the computer vision service to identify specific objects in images — such as products on a shelf or manufacturing components — even if they aren’t in its ..."
-    publishedDateTime: 2019-11-25T18:53:00Z
+    publishedDateTime: 2019-11-25T18:50:00Z
     sourceUrl: https://siliconangle.com/2019/11/25/custom-labels-aws-lets-customers-train-rekognition-specific-projects/
     type: article
     provider: